-Note: Since I first wrote this article, there is now speculation that Vincent might have been shot by others.
+(Note: In recent years, there has been speculation that Vincent might have been shot by others.)

 Vincent, though, had only been recently released from the mental asylum of Saint Remy on May 16, and was to be under the care of Dr. Paul-Ferdinand Gachet.
 Gachet had had some experience working with mental patients but probably he was just as interested in Van Gogh as an artist.
 For Gachet was a painter himself and avid collector of the works of Impressionist Camille Pissarro and Paul Cezanne, a pioneer of modern art.
 During the 1880s, Gachet had been a neighbor of the two artists who had lived and painted in the surrounding countryside.

-Van Gogh was friendly with Gachet, yet he confided to Theo in a second letter dated May 23, that the physician is “sicker than I am, I think, or shall we say, just as much.”
+Van Gogh was friendly with Gachet, yet he confided to Theo that the physician is “sicker than I am, I think, or shall we say, just as much.”
 Vincent’s reaction is evident in his two compelling portraits of Gachet, painted with “the heartbroken expression of our time.” *Ironically, the first version sold for almost $80 million nearly a century later.

 The next work of art, Daubigny’s Garden, set in the backyard of the widow of the nineteenth century landscape painter, Charles Francois Daubigny, may seem calmer in its feeling: a hidden oasis of roses and lilac bushes behind the Auvers church.
 Or is it?

-The other could be the legendary Crows Over the Wheat Field, almost mythic in its reputation as Van Gogh’s final work of art.
+Another is the legendary Wheatfields with Crows, almost mythic in its reputation as Van Gogh’s final work of art.
 Is it a vision or hallucination?
 Are the crows an ominous sign of Vincent’s impending self-destruction?

 Vincent was probably shot on Sunday evening, July 27.
 Mortally wounded with a bullet in his side, Vincent was able to stagger to the local inn where he had been staying.
 For more than 24 hours he lingered, while Theo, Dr. Gachet, the innkeeper Ravoux, a fellow Dutchman Anton Hirschig, and possibly others kept vigil, over the still conscious Vincent.
 He died at 1:00 a.m. on July 29; according to Theo, his last words were “I wish I could pass away like this.”